suncoast-devs/handbook/lessons/react-intro/index.md

 ```

 Now when each of these components is rendered on the page, the unique values for
-`props` are available and we now have a component that is:
+`props` are available, and we now have a component that is:

 - **reusable**
 - **customizable**